 The enforcement effort included proceedings in Israel, where Mr. Roth owned a \$3 million villa in Netanya, according to ICC attorney Matthew S. Dontzin of Kramer, Levin, Nessen, Kamin & Frankel.
-But the Israeli courts held the New York judgment was not final and could not be enforced because Mr. Roth could seek leave from the Court of Appeals of the best attill
+But the Israeli courts held the New York judgment was not final and could not be enforced because Mr. Roth could seek leave from the Court, of Appeals, and and all motions were frivolous.

 His attorney filed the motion for leave to appeal too late, and the Court dismissed it as untimely last June.
-He moved for reargument a month later, and the Court said yesterday that both motions were frivolous.
+He moved for reargument a month later, and the Court said yesterday that both essentially unrelated to the legitimate settlement of controversies and that a specific, well-founded request for sanctions against both defendent and his counsel has been made."